 - Increase student success in sequence courses and improve teaching consistency. - Mentor and monitor PT faculty, in particular the evening sections.
-Create consistency in level of teaching. - Develop a math test to determine the preparedness. - Create booster classes (workshops) and gateway testing in PSME Center to raise student's foundational skills - Train PT faculty to instruct in a diversified manner to reach struggling and ESL students - Continually (at least once per year) update the SLOs and modify the courses accordingly - Create two new sequences beyond mat 105. - Expand a "pass the torch" - Develop a math test to adequately gauge a student's math skills entering precollegiate through Math 1B - Stress to the students the time commitment needed in physics for success and - Counsel each student that appears to be at risk mathematically or cannot commit the necessary time, - PSME's Aurora K-12 Aurora programs promote interest in the fields of science education by developing and disseminating programs designed to teach students about educational requirements. - Increase the number of sections and course offerings: - Offer more sections based on student's demand room available.
+Create consistency in level of teaching. - Develop a math test to determine the preparedness for physics - Create booster classes (workshops) and gateway testing in PSME Center to raise student's foundational skills - Train PT faculty to instruct in a diversified manner to reach struggling and ESL students - Continually (at least once per year) update the SLOs and modify the courses accordingly - Create a 5 quarter calculus based physics series. - Develop a "pass the torch" like program for physics - Develop a math test to adequately gauge a student's math skills entering 2A - Stress to the students the time commitment needed in physics for success and - Counsel each student that appears to be at risk mathematically or cannot commit the necessary time, - PSME's Aurora K-12 Aurora programs promote interest in the fields of science education by developing and disseminating programs designed to teach students about educational requirements. - Increase the number of sections and course offerings: - Offer more sections based on student's demand and lab space available.

 2. Final Resource Request Summary: When the program planning and review form is online - the section below will automatically fill in with your responses from each section.
 Note: If you are requesting resources this year, these items have to be included in your current program review.
 If you want the college to understand your full range of need, then list every current and upcoming resource need in each section above.
 Resource Purpose Rationale Estimated Cost 1 FTEF Increase student success and increase number of sections and courses The annual growth is 7% year over year.
 It is becoming too difficult to hire and retain qualified PT faculty.
-This will permit continued growth. \$100,000 Equipment Used in classrooms for student learning.
-New equipment is required to teach the new disciplines as well as stay current with 4 year colleges \$100,000 hopefully funded by grants & PSEC Counselors, career counselor and outreach counselor dedicated to PSME Provide knowledgeable counseling and advice to students.
-Students need recruited to come to FH for STEM, to be placed (assessed) correctly, given schedules that will permit they to be successful in the minimum amount of time, and have multiple options when leaving FH.
+This will permit continued growth.
+Sue Wang also teaches in Engineering. \$100,000 Equipment Used in labs for student learning.
+New equipment is required to teach the new disciplines as well as stay current with 4 year colleges.
+If develop Physics 5 series, will require equipment for new labs. \$59,000 hopefully funded by grants & PSEC Counselors, career counselor and outreach counselor dedicated to PSME Provide knowledgeable counseling and advice to students.
+Students need recruited to come to FH for STEM, to be placed (assessed) correctly, given schedules that will permit them to be successful in the minimum amount of time, and have multiple options when leaving FH.
 Reorganization and some training PSME Graduate Students Assist students Students need experienced help in understanding physics.
 They will also support booster classes and gateway testing in PSME Center. \$15,000/year Release time Develop additional courses and modify existing labs How we teach physics is changing to be more environmental and hands-on.
-PT faculty need to be trained and mentored .3333 load per year + \$5K for PT stipends Student Stipends For pass the torch Support Physics show Having students engage promotes student success. \$6,000
+PT faculty need to be trained and mentored .3333 load per year + \$5K for PT stipends

+Student Stipends For "Physics "pass the torch" Support Physics show Having students engage promotes student success. \$6,000/year Supervising Administrator Signature Completion Date